Connect with others who understand.

 2. Injectable Second-Generation Antipsychotics

-Injectable second-generation antipsychotics include aripiprazole, risperidone, and paliperidone.
+Injectable second-generation antipsychotics include aripiprazole, olanzapine, paliperidone, and risperidone.

 3. First-Generation Antipsychotics

-First-generation antipsychotics (also known as typical antipsychotics) were the first antipsychotics developed.
-They are less commonly used today because of side effects, such as heart problems and tardive dyskinesia — abnormal and repetitive jerking movements of the face, tongue, and neck.
-However, they are still occasionally prescribed and are less expensive than second-generation options.
+First-generation antipsychotics (also called typical antipsychotics) were the first medications developed to treat schizophrenia.
+They’re less commonly used today because of side effects, such as heart problems and tardive dyskinesia — involuntary, repetitive jerking movements of the face, tongue, and neck.
+However, these medications may be prescribed in certain cases, and they may cost less than second-generation options.

-First-generation antipsychotics work similarly to second-generation antipsychotics.
-They block dopamine type 2 receptors.
-Some common first-generation antipsychotics include chlorpromazine, haloperidol, and thioridazine.
+First-generation antipsychotics work similarly to second-generation antipsychotics by blocking dopamine receptors in the brain.
+Some common first-generation antipsychotics include chlorpromazine and haloperidol.

 4. Psychotherapy